Gamemode-One/docs/docs/functions.md

   - These can be called relative to an entity
   - File names are preffixed with "on_"
 - Loops
-  - Loops are looping functions which are called while certain criteria are met, or for a period of time
+  - Loops are looping functions which are called while certain criteria are met, or for a fixed period of time
   - These are similar to events
   - File names are preffixed with "while_"
 - Other